FMFI-UK-1-AIN-311/embeddedlinux/lab08/README.md

 Modern compilers support a feature called "sysroot": we can tell them to look for everything in a new system "root" where it will look for everything.
 We then just need to create one that will contain exactly what we need.
-Note that

 Note: the Makefile uses intermediate directories to install packages to, and then builds the actual sysroot by copying every required package into it